seanyoung247/HTML-First-Milestone-Project/README.md

 	1. Load [page] (index.html, showcase.html, contact.html).
 	2. Resize site width:
 		1. Minimum break-point (220px), verify:
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Small logo used
 			- Menu navbar is not displayed
 			- Menu 'hamburger icon' is visible and toggles menu dropdown
 			- No horizontal overflow
 		2. Large phone break-point (450px), verify:
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Large logo used
 			- Menu navbar is not displayed
 			- Menu 'hamburger icon' is visible and toggles menu dropdown
 			- No horizontal overflow
 		3. Medium break-point (768px), verify:
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Menu 'hamburger icon' is not displayed
 			- Menu navbar is visible
 		4. Above maximum break-point (1200px), verify:
 			- Header content doesn't grow beyond 1200px width
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width

 - Footer, for each [page]:
 	1. Load [page] (index.html, showcase.html, contact.html)
 	2. Resize site width:
 		1. Minimum break-point (220px), verify:
 			- All footer text and icons remain in one line
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 		2. Above maximum break-point (1200px), verify:
 			- Footer content doesn't grow beyond 1200px width
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width

 - Home page
 	1. Load home page
 	2. Resize site width:
 		1. Minimum break-point (220px), verify:
 			- Content doesn't overflow horizontally
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 		2. Above maximum break-point (1200px), verify:
 			- Content doesn't grow beyond 1200px width
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width

 - Showcase page
 	1. Load showcase page
 	2. Resize site width:
 		1. Minimum break-point (220px), verify:
 			- Content doesn't overflow horizontally
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
-			- Showcase sections have correct single coloumn layout
+			- Showcase sections have correct single column layout
 			- Each showcase section is laid out in the correct order
 			- Page scales vertically so all content can be seen or scrolled to
 		2. Medium breakpoint (768px), verify:
 			- Content doesn't overflow horizontally
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
-			- Showcase sections have correct two coloumn layout
+			- Showcase sections have correct two column layout
 			- Each showcase section is laid out in the correct order
 			- Page scales vertically so all content can be seen or scrolled to
 		3. Above maximum break-point (1200px), verify:
 			- Content doesn't grow beyond 1200px width
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Page scales vertically so all content can be seen or scrolled to

 - Contact page